tgarg-splunk/splunk-operator/docs/PremiumApps.md

 ### Example YAML

 The below yaml will configure ES on a Search Head Cluster which searches an Indexer Cluster.

+ Assumptions made are that:
-The assumptions made are that the ES app tarball exists in an s3 bucket location named "testfolder".
+ 1. The ES app tarball exists in an s3 bucket folder named "esApp"
+ 2. The Splunk_TA_ForIndexers app exists in an s3 bucket folder named "idxcApps"
 ```yaml
 apiVersion: enterprise.splunk.com/v2
 kind: SearchHeadCluster